chris-martin/password-hardening/README.md

 Do not worry about compiling; the first time you run `seclogin.sh`, it will automatically build SecLogin (target/seclogin.jar).

-SecLogin will create a `.seclogin` directory in the directory where you run the it, so your user will need permission to do so.
+SecLogin will create a `.seclogin` directory in the directory where you run it, so your user will need permission to do so.

 Demo Setup